 Workers’ compensation is designed to provide benefits for injuries suffered because of the negligence or carelessness of your employer or a co-employee.
 If your injuries were caused by an unrelated third party, you can pursue compensation is a separate claim in a court of law.
 You will be required to go through the civil trial process, with discovery and other pre-trial proceedings.
 As a result, it could be months or years before you get any compensation.
 The filing of a workers’ compensation claim, however, does not prevent you from filing a third party claim.

 CONTACT MALLON & TRANGER

 We offer a free initial consultation to anyone in New Jersey who has been hurt in a work-related car crash.
 For a meeting, contact us online or call us at 732-702-0333 for an appointment.
-We have offices in Freehold, Toms River and Point Pleasant.
+We have offices in Freehold and Point Pleasant.